ASSISTANT DIRECTOR FOR YOUTH AND YOUNG ADULT MINISTRY: CATHOLIC CENTER

 Bilingual in English and Spanish preferred.

-WORKING CONDITIONS: Work hours are typically from Monday to Friday, 11:00 am to 7:00 pm, but will require occasional shifts in schedule to accommodate evening and weekend availability to support parish events and activities.
+Work hours are typically from Monday to Friday, 11:00 am to 7:00 pm, but will require occasional shifts in schedule to accommodate evening and weekend availability to support parish events and activities.
 The position operates in a parish office, classroom, and church environment with regular interactions with clergy, staff, children, youth, parents, and volunteers.
 Ability to perform routine office and classroom duties.
 Ability to lift and transport instructional materials and supplies up to 50 pounds.

 Position reports on site to St. Francis de Sales Catholic Church.
-To be considered, candidates should submit a resume, cover letter and completed job application[CLICK HERE] to [email protected].
+To be considered, candidates should submit a resume, cover letter and completed job application [CLICK HERE] to [email protected].

-Administrative Assistant to the Vicar for clergy: Catholic Center
+Administrative Assistant to the Vicar for Clergy: CAtholic Center

-GENERAL SUMMARY: The Administrative Assistant works for, under and in collaboration with The Archdiocesan Vicar for Clergy and in concert with the Director of Vocations in handling personnel matters for Priests serving in the Archdiocese.
+The Administrative Assistant works for, under and in collaboration with The Archdiocesan Vicar for Clergy and in concert with the Director of Vocations in handling personnel matters for Priests serving in the Archdiocese.
 This position, in close collaboration with the Administrative Assistant to the Director of Vocations and the Executive Assistant to the Archbishop, plays a vital role in providing administrative and clerical support to the Archdiocesan community by ensuring organizational activities related to these ministries within the Archdiocese.
 This position requires excellent organizational, interpersonal, and multitasking skills.

 ESSENTIAL JOB FUNCTIONS: